Answered By: Paul Galfano Last Updated: Aug 17, 2018 Views: 18

 First, visit the library homepage and click on the 'Library Catalog' icon (as shown in the images below):

 Once in the online library catalog you can type in the search box 'environmental science' or something more specific (such as 'air pollution and climate change') as keywords, and a list of book titles based on those keywords will appear in the results list.
 You can click on any title from the list to check for the call number, it's campus library location, and its availability status.
 If the book is not located at the campus library you would normally use, you can request a hold on the item (using the 'place hold' button).
 See image below for an example using these search terms.

 Note: you must already have a library barcode, and do a quick registration in the catalog for the 'place hold' function to work.

 Ebooks: There are also ebooks available on this topic, via the library's Ebook Central database, which contains over 140,000 online full-text books.
-This is contained in the library's database page (via the library on Blackboard).
-Use the same steps used to find the online library catalog, but this time choose 'Databases' from the 'Research/Explore' menu.
+You can find eBook Central on the library's database page found on the Library homepage by selecting the the 'Databases' icon.

 When you see the databases page, click on E from the A-Z list, then pick Ebook Central database.